 It will be a means to make them a better problem solver in the future, which will undoubtably have a huge bearing on their future life!

-Students also need to be able to ask and answer questions related to Math so that they recognize that what they share may be helping the student who is not ready to show what they know.
+Students also need to be able to ask and answer questions related to math in a way that helps them they recognize that what they share may be helping other students learn.

 The more comfortable students become with sharing information, the more enjoyable the lessons become and so what may seem hard becomes easy to understand.